DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

 ## Create whitelist by expression

-Now, let's make something more tricky : let's whitelist a **specific** user-agent (of course, it's just an example, don't do this at home !).
-The [hub's taxonomy](https://hub.crowdsec.net/fields) will helps us to find which data is present in which field.
+Now, let's make something more tricky: let's whitelist a **specific** user-agent (of course, it's just an example, don't do this at home!).
+The [hub's taxonomy](https://hub.crowdsec.net/fields) will help us to find which data is present in which field.

-Let's change our whitelist to :
+Let's change our whitelist to:

 ```yaml
 name: crowdsecurity/whitelists